sanaungtint/php-code-challenge/IMPROVEMENT.md

 - Refactor code into smaller functions to improve readability and maintainability

 #### 5. Remove closing PHP tag
-- It is a recommended good practice to omit closing tag in a file contains on PHP code
+- It is a recommended good practice to omit closing tag in a file contains only PHP code